lizihao1008/Myfit/README.md

 # Myfit
-Python package for fitting column density
+Python package for fitting column density.
+It's under construction and may ##not be practical currently.